 The scale of energy markets means that an efficient market may require a high degree of cooperation across borders.
 Consider the interconnection of transmission systems.
-What successful precedents exist for countries with low levels of development effectively fostering cooperation and investment to increase their power systems' scale and efficiency?
+What successful precedents exMany countries are too small and poor to develop a modern power sector on their own.
+Many entire countries in sub-Saharan Africa maintain less than one gigawatt of installed generating capacity, the amount provided by a single fossil fuel or nuclear plant in the industrialised world. ist for countries with low levels of development effectively fostering cooperation and investment to increase their power systems' scale and efficiency?
 Many countries are too small and poor to develop a modern power sector on their own.
 Many entire countries in sub-Saharan Africa maintain less than one gigawatt of installed generating capacity, the amount provided by a single fossil fuel or nuclear plant in the industrialised world.
 In Senegal, almost all power comes from small-scale, expensive, and dirty diesel generation due to the historical lack of large industrial customers to anchor more efficient baseload power plants.
 When the price of oil spiked in 2011, Senegal experienced widespread shortages of fuel, resulting in a disastrous power crisis.
 The government's inadequate response led to violent protests and the electoral defeat of President Abdoulaye Wade-another instance of energy directly influencing politics in a developing country.